 Delaware statutory trusts (DSTs) are not new, but current tax laws have made them a preferred investment vehicle for passive 1031 exchange investors and direct (non-1031) investors alike.
 DSTs are derived from Delaware statutory law as a separate legal entity and created as a trust, which qualifies under Section 1031 as a tax-deferred exchange.

 In 2004, the IRS blessed DSTs with an official revenue ruling about how to structure a DST that will qualify as replacement property for 1031 exchanges.
-The revenue ruling (Rev. Ruling 2004-86) permits the DST to own 100% of the fee simple interest in the underlying real estate and may allow up to 100 investors to participate as beneficial owners of the property.
+The revenue ruling (Rev. Ruling 2004-86) permits the DST to own 100% of the fee simple interest in the underlying real estate.

 How Delaware Statutory Trusts Work